Last Updated on May 18, 2021 by Sunny Staff

 What is SEO?

 You know by now that SEO stands for search engine optimization, which is the practice of optimizing your website’s content so that it will show up on the first page of the search engine results page (SERP).
 While “optimizing your website” sounds a bit technical (and there’s certainly a technical side to it), in practice, Google just wants you to make your content for users, not for search engines.
+In other words, provide your users with high-quality, relevant content and Google will reward you with better rankings.

 There is a popular and funny phrase used in the SEO industry – “the best place to hide a dead body is on page two of Google.”
 This is because between 75% and 90% of web searchers do not go past the first page on Google.